-The Common field of an EHT-SIG content channel contains information regarding the resource unit allocation such as the RU assignment to be used in the EHT modulated fields of the PPDU, the RUs allocated for MU-MIMO and the number of users in MU-MIMO allocations.
+For uncompressed mode, the Common field of an EHT-SIG content channel contains information regarding the resource unit allocation such as the RU assignment to be used in the EHT modulated fields of the PPDU, the RUs allocated for MU-MIMO and the number of users in MU-MIMO allocations.
 The Common field is defined in 34.3.10.7.3 (Common field).
+The configuration of the Common field regarding the postion and number of CRC and Tail subfields is TBD for an EHT PPDU sent to multiple users.
+For an EHT PPDU sent to a single user, it is TBD.

 The union of the User Specific fields in the EHT-SIG content channels contains information for all users in the PPDU on how to decode their payload.
 As shown in Figure 34-x (EHT-SIG content channel format), the User Specific field is organized into User Block fields that in turn contain User fields.
 See 34.3.10.7.4 (User Specific field) for a description of the contents of the User Specific field.
+If there is only one user, the final User Block field is also the 1st User Block field.
+It is TBD for an EHT PPDU sent to a single user.

-34.3.10.7.3 Common field
+34.3.10.7.3 Common field for non-compressed mode

 The Common field for non-compressed mode format is defined in Table 34-xx1 (Common field for non-compressed mode).
 The configuration of the Common field regarding the postion and number of CRC and Tail subfields is TBD.